DonaRashmitha-dev/rag-document-QA/README.md

 ![Ollama](https://img.shields.io/badge/Ollama-Local_LLM-black)
 ![License](https://img.shields.io/badge/License-MIT-green)

-A production-grade **Retrieval-Augmented Generation (RAG)** system that runs entirely on your machine.
-Upload PDFs, Word docs, CSVs, or any text file — then ask questions in plain English and get accurate, sourced answers powered by a local LLM.
+A production grade **Retrieval-Augmented Generation (RAG)** system that runs entirely on your machine.
+Upload PDFs, Word docs, CSVs, or any text file then ask questions in plain English and get accurate, sourced answers powered by a local LLM.

 No OpenAI.
 No Gemini.
 No subscriptions.
 Everything runs offline.

+Why I Built This

+Most RAG tutorials rely on paid APIs like OpenAI or Gemini which means your private documents get sent to third-party servers, and every query costs money.
+I wanted to build a production-grade RAG system that runs entirely on your own machine: no subscriptions, no data leaving your device, no vendor lock-in.
+This project proves that with the right open-source tools (Ollama + FAISS + Flask), you can build enterprise quality document Q&A that anyone can run for free.

 ---